KYC Solution Pricing: Costs & ROI

 - G = Automated cost per check (platform quote)

-- H = Annual platform licence fee
+- H = Annual platform license fee

 - J = Remaining staff costs (reduced team)